ayunami2000/PogClient/README.md

 ## What is this????

 I have been working on this mod for years, keeping it closed-source until now.
 It contains a variety of random features that I have implemented over time.
+This mod is for 1.19.2

 ## License